Hillhead Library, Glasgow | 04 May - 25 June

 In 2012 she was awarded a 3 month fellowship in documentary photography with the British School at Rome and in 2012/14 received a Creative Scotland grant to revisit 'Natural Light' portraits of Scottish writers and in 2016 this was published as a book by Freight.

 Publications which have included her work include Scotland on Sunday, Spectrum Magazine, Sunday Herald, Herald Magazine, Live, The Guardian, Sunday Times Scotland, New York Times, New Zealand Herald, The Age (Australia), Al Jazeera, and the BBC.
+The exhibition was premiered earlier this year at Lillie Art Gallery in Milngavie.

 More info: Angela Catlin